-The reality of failure seems clear to us, but the reason exactly why it has failed always has been a source of wonder for me.
-In talking with teacher friends, I get a sense now that a major trouble spot are administrators out-of-touch with the kids; they don’t realize their good intentioned measures are failing.
-Here is a teacher friend’s basic assessment:
+The evidence of failure is obvious, but the reasons for failure are something I often contemplate.
+Teacher friends indicate a major trouble spot are administrators out-of-touch with the kids; they don’t realize their good intentioned measures are failing.
+Here is one assessment:

 We are failing our kids by not demanding more of them.
 The solutions are pretty simple, but the longer we delay the harder it will be to change.
 The rot has set in.

-The simple formula of lowering expectations is an easy one to implement but not such a good one for the kids supposed to be helped by it.
-It doesn’t have a good genesis either.
-Sherlock Holmes, Mr. Spock, or any mathematician or logical thinker will tell us it is logical that our schools fail when we don’t demand more of the kids.
-You demand less, you get less.
-It is purely deductive logic, a 100% certainty (the wonderful thing about objective pursuits like logic and mathematics is that you can be absolutely certain in your conclusions).
-Most kids love Christmas and will take such presents whenever offered.
-The kids enjoy the short-term benefits without seeing the longer term detriment to their futures.
-Most are not mature enough to realize the difference, and unless pushed by a parent or a teacher, are unlikely to resist the temptation.
+The simple formula of lowering expectations is just not good for kids supposedly helped by it.
+Sherlock Holmes, Mr. Spock, or any logical thinker will tell you: demand less, you get less (the wonderful thing about such deductive logic is that you can be 100% certain in your conclusions).
+Most kids love Christmas and will always take the present of an easier path.
+The kids enjoy the short-term benefits without understanding the longer term detriment to their futures.
+Unless pushed by a parent or a teacher, they are unlikely to push back.
 My teacher friend put it this way:

 The psychology is clear: If you raise expectations, people will rise to meet those expectations.
 Well, for years, with good intentions (and you know where those lead), we have systematically lowered expectations.
 And the children, not stupid, have realized this and most of them are meeting us at the bottom.
 In some of my classes, I will take up work and only three or four kids out of 30 will have bothered to do it.
 The work will trickle in over the next few days, but with still only about half of the kids turning in anything.
 And for the past two years now, we’ve been discouraged from taking off points from late work.

-My teacher friend also mentioned a new measure implemented by his district: to make the lowest possible grade a fifty.
+My teacher friend mentioned a new measure implemented in his school: make the lowest possible grade a fifty.
 Do nothing and you are guaranteed a fifty.
-How do you suppose that is interpreted by kids who may be looking to avoid work and are smart enough to figure this easy way out?
-If you have a decent homework grade, you can skip a few homework sessions and still afford the fifty.
-What a great way for improving our kids’ work ethic, don’t you think?
-My friend added the following regarding this policy:
+How do you suppose that is interpreted by kids who are at least smart enough to game the system?
+If you have a decent homework grade, you can skip a few homework sessions and still afford the fifty, especially in classes you don’t like.
+My friend added the following:

 I would emphasize that these bad ideas begin at the central office among career administrators many of whom probably never taught.
 Then the ideas are either enthusiastically pushed by admin, or pushed reluctantly, depending on their level of common sense.
 Either way, they get pushed.
 And then teachers are expected to implement the ideas.
 Some things we’re able to ignore.
 What I call “50 is the new 0” was successfully ignored some years back, but I think that was an exception.

-Our kids each had ten years at private schools (two years of kindergarten and then eight more of elementary and middle) and now we have had three years at a public charter high school, a school ranked in the top twenty in our fairly populous state (North Carolina).
-We drive kids to the school daily, making the thirty minute commute instead of relying on the local school bus; it can be an inconvenience, especially when also making the commute for sports or other after-school activities, but the cost to my wife and me is far less than the cost of our kids receiving a lesser education.
-Overall, it is a small sacrifice well worth the benefit our kids receive.
+Our kids each spent ten years at private schools and four at a public charter high school ranked in the top ten in our state.
+We made the thirty minute commute instead of relying on the local school bus, an inconvenience, especially when adding the commute for sports or other after-school activities; fewer vacations and home improvements is worth our kids receiving a better education.

-We couldn’t be happier to have found yet another oasis in the sea of failing schools.
-Our school doesn’t have just 10% of the kids turning in work on time or 50% that don’t bother to turn in work at all.
-Either situation would be a massive scandal at our school.
-We don’t have a large percentage of kids failing classes or kids who are being protected from failing.
+We found an oasis among failing public schools, but it is available to all within reach.
+Our kids accomplished things they never realized they could; these were never beyond their reach (it just appeared so).
+Our school doesn’t countenance 10% turning in work on time or 50% that don’t bother to turn in work at all.
+Either situation would be a massive scandal at our school (it should also be a scandal at my friend’s school, but is tolerated by the administration).
+We don’t have many kids failing and none who are protected from failing.
 We don’t have the large scale discipline problems: drugs, fighting, guns, skipping school, or any of the rest.
+Problems are dealt with, not ignored.
 We don’t have the lack of respect for teachers.
-We don’t have kids who believe they are “furries” first instead of students (at least not at the school itself) https://jezebel.com/we-salute-the-teen-furries-taking-over-this-kentucky-hi-1847565515.
+We don’t have kids who believe they are “furries” first instead of students https://jezebel.com/we-salute-the-teen-furries-taking-over-this-kentucky-hi-1847565515.
 We have hardly any of the multitude of problems that plague so many public schools.

 A regional school that provides a rigorous, college preparatory curriculum for students in grades 6 – 12.
 While developing strong character, students engage in highly challenging courses that will require them to work diligently in and out of the classroom.
 A high caliber teaching staff prepares a rigorous curriculum to prepare students for post-secondary opportunities.